Nemesio Oseguera Cervantes: Family

 In addition, Mexican authorities suspected in 2016 that Omar Eleazar Oseguera Cervantes was part of the CJNG leadership structure.
-Though he has the same last name as El Mencho, he was listed as his son-in-law and not as one of his brothers.
+Though he has the same last name as El Mencho, he was listed as being his nephew and not as one of his brothers.
 He reportedly works as one of his top security chiefs.
 El Mencho's brother-in-law Elvis González Valencia was arrested in 2016 as well.
 He had served as the CJNG's lead financier.
 He was later released in December 2016.

 In May 2018, El Mencho's wife Rosalinda was arrested on money laundering charges.
 Rosalinda was later released after being granted a bail of 1.5 million pesos ($78,000) in September 2018, but remains criminally charged and will still face trial.

 In April 2019, El Mencho's godson Adrián Alonso Guerrero Covarrubias was arrested on charges of drug trafficking and kidnapping.
 Guerrero served as El Mencho's regional head in the Ciénega and northern Los Altos regions in Jalisco, along with southeastern Guanajuato.

 In February 2020, El Mencho's daughter Jessica Johana, 33, known as "La Negra" was arrested in Washington D.C. when she went to see her brother Ruben who was extradited in the US for drug trafficking.
 She was charged with engaging in transactions or dealings in properties with businesses blacklisted by the Treasury Department and providing financial support to the CJNG.
-She pleaded guilty on March 12, 2021, and on June 11 was sentenced to 21/2 years in prison.
+She pleaded guilty on 12 March 2021, and on 11 June was sentenced to 21/2 years in prison.

 In November 2021, Rosalinda, known as "La Jefa," was arrested in Jalisco's Zapopan municipality.
 At the time of this arrest, El Mencho's wife was found to be financial chief of the CJNG.